Prince25/Solar-System/README.md

 Instead of directly assigning desired to `graphics_state.camera_transform`, blend it with the existing camera matrix (from the previous frame) so that we smoothly pull the camera towards equaling desired instead of immediately getting there.
 To mix two matrices, you can use `desired.map( (x,i) => Vec.from( graphics_state.camera_transform[i] ).mix( x, blending_factor ) )` where .1 would make a good blending factor. **- 2 points.**

-At a blending speed of .1, you will still have some leeway to control the camera while attached (especially mouse steering), although it will tend to pull you back to viewing the selected planet.
+NOTE: At a blending speed of .1, you will still have some leeway to control the camera while attached (especially mouse steering), although it will tend to pull you back to viewing the selected planet.
 As you press the buttons, see if you can notice any undesired effects of blending matrices this way to generate intermediate camera matrices -- a subtle problem can be seen because our code snippet above uses linear blending instead of quaternions.

 #### Extra Credit Part II